RandomFractals/vscode-vega-viewer/README.md

 3. Run `Vega: Visual Vocabulary ⿻` command to view quick list of [Visual Vocabulary Vega](https://github.com/gramener/visual-vocabulary-vega/) examples

 ...

-The best part of Vega Viewer is you can use it disconnected unlike other online #dataViz #devTools to prototype your 🗺️'️s & 📈's on a go, on a ✈️, on a 🚄, on a 🚤, in a 📦 with a 🐐, and no #d3 #py || #rstats required!

 ## Example: [Vega Contour Plot Preview](https://vega.github.io/vega/examples/contour-plot/)